-The capsule will normally pass out of your bowel in the evening before you go to bed, and will just be flushed safely away down the toilet.
-At the clinic you'll have been given a suppository that can be used to help the capsule pass.
+The capsule will normally pass out of your bowel in the evening before you go to bed, and can be flushed safely away down the toilet.

 When the capsule has been passed, you can remove the belt and receiver and get back to normal activities.

 You can start eating after the capsule has passed or 6 hours after the capsule was swallowed, if the capsule has not passed.

 After the test